VinFar/High-Side-NMOS-Antispark-Switch/Readme.md

 This PCB is an Anti-Spark switch for high capacitive loads (150A, 60V) and was especially designed for electric longboards.
-It uses two IRFS7530 milliOhm N-MOSFET (can be easily upgraded to more FETs), which have a Rdson of 0.7 mOhm in the worst case, which enables a maximum current of around 450A with sufficient cooling.
+It uses two IRFS7530 milliOhm N-MOSFET (can be easily upgraded to more FETs), which have a Rdson of 0.7 mOhm in the worst case, which theoretically enables a maximum current of around 450A with sufficient cooling.

 Inspired by the [DieBieMS](https://github.com/DieBieEngineering/DieBieMS) it uses a BQ76200PWR HighSide MOSFET driver, to enable the high switching with NMOS.